This is a summary of how we are using radios for emergency communications in support of the Murray City Emergency Preparedness team.

 - Report to the staging area, notify Net Control when you have arrived.

 - Find the official in charge of that area, advise them that you are the radio operator that was dispatched by the EOC to assist them.
 They should already be waiting for you.
 Net Control will be at the EOC, getting instructions and requests from the Incident Commander (typically the Fire Chief or a Battalion Chief).
-The IC has typically already advise the local official in charge that you have been sent to provide eComms assistance.
+The IC has typically already advised the local official in charge that you have been sent to provide eComms assistance.

 - Notify Net Control that you are in contact with the official in charge.